SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 * you are using a wildcard certificate to enable creation of subtenants,
 * the common name (CN) in the subject of the primary certificate (the first one in the chain) holds the value of your wildcard domain name, e.g. "CN=*.iot.mycompany.com".

-Cumulocity supports a single chain certificate that is signed by the root CA as well as a full chain certificate which contains one or more intermediate certificates.
+Cumulocity IoT supports a single chain certificate that is signed by the root CA, as well as a full chain certificate which contains one or more intermediate certificates.

 > **Info:** If your certificate is not in a valid PKCS#12 format but you have PEM files for certificate, private key and authorization chain then you can generate a valid PKCS#12 file using the following command: